MicrosoftDocs/azure-dev-docs/java/includes/migration/build-and-push-the-docker-image-to-azure-container-registry.md

 ### Build and push the Docker image to Azure Container Registry

-Once you have created the Dockerfile you will need to build the Docker image and publish it to your Azure Container Registry.
+After you've created the Dockerfile, you'll need to build the Docker image and publish it to your Azure container registry.

-If you used our [WildFly Container Quickstart GitHub repository](https://github.com/Azure/wildfly-container-quickstart) the process of building and pushing your image to your Azure Container Registry would be the equivalent of invoking the following 3 command lines below.
+If you used our [WildFly Container Quickstart GitHub repo](https://github.com/Azure/wildfly-container-quickstart), the process of building and pushing your image to your Azure container registry would be the equivalent of invoking the following three commands.

+In these examples, the `MY_ACR` environment variable holds the name of your Azure container registry and the `MY_APP_NAME` variable holds the name of the web application you want to use on your Azure container registry.

 Build the WAR file: